 - Very nice and friendly Laotian people!

-- The quiteness of the country compared to all its neighbors (only 6 million inhabitants) and it's so easy to travel there.
+- The calm of the country compared to all its neighbors (only 6 million inhabitants) and the ease to travel there.

 - The Thakhek loop with its grandiose landscapes and the visit of Kong Lor Cave!